minio/docs/source/reference/minio-server/minio-server.rst

 .. envvar:: MINIO_LAMBDA_WEBHOOK_ENABLE

-   Specify ``"on"`` to enable publishing :mc:`minio server` logs to the Object Lambda webhook endpoint for the specified function.
+   Specify ``"on"`` to enable the Object Lambda webhook endpoint for a handler function.

    Requires specifying :envvar:`MINIO_LAMBDA_WEBHOOK_ENDPOINT`.

 .. envvar:: MINIO_LAMBDA_WEBHOOK_ENDPOINT

-   The HTTP endpoint of the webhook for the specified function.
+   The HTTP endpoint of the webhook for the handler function.

 .. _minio-server-envvar-external-identity-management-ad-ldap: